openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 OpenID for Verifiable Presentations supports scenarios where the Authorization Request is sent both when the Verifier is interacting with the End-User using the same or different device on which requested Credential(s) are stored.

-This specification supports the response being sent using a redirect but also using a HTTP POST request.
+This specification supports the response being sent using a redirect but also using an HTTP POST request.
 This enables the response to be sent across devices, or when the response size exceeds the redirect URL character size limitation.

-Implementations can also be build on top of OpenID Connect Core, since OpenID Connect Core is based on OAuth 2.0.
+Implementations can also be built on top of OpenID Connect Core, since OpenID Connect Core is based on OAuth 2.0.
 To benefit from the subject-signed ID Token feature, this specification can also be combined with the Self-Issued OP v2 specification [@SIOPv2].

 # Scope